Wazza1999/Project-1/README.md

 ### Content

-- The Recipes were made using ChatGPT
+- All code is original and only the recipes were taken from chatgpt
 - The footer links lead to Facebook, Youtube, Instagram and Linkedin

 ### Media